Vantiq/vantiq-extension-sources/camelConnector/README.md

 VANTIQ Topic, VANTIQ Procedure and VANTIQ Rule.
 Some tests may require other gradle properties as well.

-* **NOTE:** We strongly encourage users to create a unique VANTIQ Namespace in order to ensure that tests accidentally override any existing Sources or Types.
+* **NOTE:** We strongly encourage users to create a unique VANTIQ Namespace in order to ensure that tests do not accidentally override any existing Sources or Types.

 ## Licensing